Hemochromatosis is a condition in which the body builds up too much iron. Two types of hemochromatosis are:

 Treatment is simple, inexpensive, and safe.

-The first step is to rid the body of excess iron.
-The process is called phlebotomy.
-This means removing blood.
+The first step is to rid the body of excess iron by removing blood.
 The schedule will depend on how severe the iron overload is.
-A pint of blood will be taken once or twice a week for several months to a year.
-It may last longer.
-Once iron levels return to normal, maintenance therapy is given.
+A pint of blood will be taken once or twice a week for several months to a year (or possibly longer).
+When iron levels return to normal, maintenance therapy is given.
 A pint of blood is given every 2 to 4 months for life.
 Some people may need it more often.
-Female patients may need to increase their schedule after menopause.
+Females may need to increase their schedule after menopause.

 A genetic counselor can help you review your family history, determine your specific risks, and review the appropriate testing.